bernardo-campos/hackerrank-submission-history/README.md

 This PHP script provides a way for third-party applications to access submission history data from an endpoint provided by HackerRank for a specific user.
 The data is returned in JSON format based on the username parameter passed in the URL.

+## Usage

+You can visit `https://hackerrank.bernu.dev/?username=berna` and check the response.
+Of course you can put whatever Hackerrank username in the URL parameter

+## Purpose

+The purpose of this project is to facilitate access to submission histories through a simple HTTP request.
+It ensures that CORS (Cross-Origin Resource Sharing) headers are set, allowing access from any origin (`*`), which is suitable for AJAX requests from third-party websites.

+# About the code

 ## Compatibility

 This script was manually tested with PHP 8.2.
 While it should work well with earlier versions of PHP 7 and above, it's recommended to use PHP 7.0 or later for optimal compatibility.

-## Purpose

-The purpose of this project is to facilitate access to submission histories through a simple HTTP request.
-It ensures that CORS (Cross-Origin Resource Sharing) headers are set, allowing access from any origin (`*`), which is suitable for AJAX requests from third-party websites.

 ## Explanation